mackenziekbrooks/humanities-data/docs/how-the-web-works.md

 ## Activities

-### Activity 1: HTML
+### Activity 1.2: HTML

-* Open your favorite text editor and using the [W3 Schools](http://w3schools.com/) as a guide, write your own HTML document.
-* Save the file as `index.html` in your Box folder.
-I'm not grading this, but it will help me troubleshoot if necessary.
+1. Using Sublime Text Editor, start a new document.
+Open the [W3 Schools tutorial](https://www.w3schools.com/html/html_intro.asp) in a new tab.
+Let's write some HTML!
+2. First, save the file as `index.html` on your Desktop.
+Save your file regularly.
+3. Using the [HTML Basic](https://www.w3schools.com/html/html_basic.asp) as a guide, add the following tags to your document: `<html> <head> <title> <body>`.
-* To view your page in the browser, open `index.html` in your browser, usually with the key commands `Ctrl + o`
+4. To view your page in the browser, open `index.html` in your browser, usually with the key commands `Ctrl + o`
-* You should include the basic set of tags: `<html> <head> <title> <body>`
-* Add seven additional types of tags to the body of your HTML document, including a table, link, and image.
+5. Explore the tutorial on W3 and add seven more types of tags to the body of your HTML document, including a table, a link, and an image.
-* Add an additional HTML page and link the two pages.
+6. Create a second HTML page and link the two pages.

-### Activity 2: CSS
+### Activity 1.3: CSS

-Create a separate CSS document and save it as `style.css` in the same folder you created for Activity 1.
+Create a separate CSS document and save it as `style.css` in the same place as Activity 1.2.

-* Link the `style.css` file to your HTML document.
-Consult the [W3 Schools](http://w3schools.com/) to figure out how to do this.
+1. Link the `style.css` file to your HTML document via the external stylesheet method.
+Consult the [W3 Schools](https://www.w3schools.com/html/html_css.asp) to figure out how to do this.
-* Add a background color.
+2. Add a background color.
-* Change the border on your table.
+3. Change the border on your table.
-* Add style to your links when you hover over them.
+4. Add style to your links when you hover over them.

-### Activity 3: Make it live
+### Activity 1.4: Make it live

 When you opened your HTML files in your browser, you were viewing your files locally.
 Only you could see them on your computer.
 Now it's time to upload them to your domain so other people can view them.

-* Navigate to `http://yourdomain.wludci.info/cpanel` and login.
+1. Navigate to `http://yourdomain.wludci.info/cpanel` and login.
-* In CPanel, open up the File Manager.
+2. In CPanel, open up the File Manager.
-* Navigate to the `public_html` folder.
+3. Navigate to the `public_html` folder.
-* Create a new folder titled `activities` or something similar.
+4. Create a new folder titled `activities` or something similar.
-* Upload all your HTML and CSS files.
+5. Upload all your HTML and CSS files.
-* Navigate to your equivalent of `www.yourdomain.com/activities`.
+6. Navigate to your equivalent of `www.yourdomain.com/activities`.
 What do you see?
-* Add a link to this URL to our shared Box folder in the website registry.

-### Activity 4: Install WordPress
+### Activity 1.5: Install WordPress

 1. Login to the Cpanel for your domain by adding `/cpanel` to the end of your URL.
 Use the username and password sent to you by Reclaim Hosting/Jason Mickel.
 2. You should see a Wordpress icon near the top of the page.
 Click on it to begin installing Wordpress.